buley/personal/src/content/wired.md

 I don't expect others to take care of me, and I have no interest in taking responsibility for someone else's emotional well-being.

-I value relationships built on **mutual strength, intelligence, and respect—not dependency or emotional neediness.**
+I value relationships built on **mutual strength, intelligence, and respect--not dependency or emotional neediness.**

 I process the world through **logic and strategy** rather than unchecked emotion.

 I prefer **clear communication, rational thinking, and decisive action** over ambiguity or emotional indulgence.

-If something isn't working, I either **fix it, leave it, or rebuild it**—but I don't dwell in it.
+If something isn't working, I either **fix it, leave it, or rebuild it**--but I don't dwell in it.

 ## Formation of Core Traits